ubuntu-mate/ubuntu-mate.org/pages/get-involved-guidelines-design.md

 {:.center}
 ![Main Logo](/images/get-involved/logo-guidelines/Main_Logo.png)

-The Ubuntu MATE logo captures the precise and reliable qualities of the brand in a straight forward symbol and wordmark.
+The Ubuntu MATE logo captures the precise and reliable qualities of the brand in a straightforward symbol and wordmark.

 It is made up of a custom designed font (wordmark), carefully spaced with a re-drawn ‘Circle of MATEs’ placed within a roundel.